Learn how to hold a crochet hook in this tutorial for beginners.

 I think I fall into the first way of holding the hook a bit like a pen or a pencil.

-This seems to work for me, but everyone has their own way of doing it, that makes them feel comfortable when working.
+This seems to work for me, but everyone has their own way of doing it, which makes them feel comfortable when working.

 1. Like A Pencil or Pen (Right-Handed)

-When you hold the crochet hook, you hold it as if you were holding a pencil or pen and are about to write.
+When you hold the crochet hook, you hold it as if you were holding a pencil (pencil grip) or pen and are about to write, with the hook in between your middle finger and pointer finger.

-Holding the hook from above and then working into your stitches downwards.
+Hold the hook from above and then work into your stitches downwards.

 If you want to try this out, hold your hook pen style – with your thumb and index finger.